Lumesh Console Operation Module Documentation

 Return Value:none

-Function: Read a line of input (displays the input content)
+Function: Read a line of input (displays input content)

 Parameters: None